joshlong-attic/12factor-backing-services/README.md

 In this post, we'll look at the way [Platform-as-a-Service (PaaS) environments](http://en.wikipedia.org/wiki/Platform_as_a_service) like [Cloud Foundry](http://cloudfoundry.org) or Heroku typically expose *backing services*, and look at ways to consume those services from inside a Spring application.
 For our examples, we'll use Cloud Foundry because it's open-source and easy to run in any datacenter or hosted, though most of this is pretty straightforward to apply on Heroku.

 A PaaS like Cloud Foundry exposes backing services as operating system process-local environment variables.
 Environment variables are convenient because they work for all languages and runtimes, and they're easy to change from one environment to another.
 This is *way* simpler than trying to get JNDI up and running on a local machine, for example, and promotes portable builds.
 I intend to look at backing services specifically through the lens of current-day Cloud Foundry in this post.
 Keep in mind though the approach is specifically intended to promote portable builds *outside* of a cloud environment.
+Spring is tailor made to be portable; dependency injection promotes decoupling the service initialization and accquisition from its use.
+We can use Spring to write code that thinks about `javax.sql.DataSources` and then write configuration to source that `DataSource` from the right contexts and configuration as the application moves from one environment to another.

 The runtime under the next version of Cloud Foundry (hitherto referred to as *Diego* in the press) is Docker-first and Docker-native.
 Docker, of course, makes it easy to containerize applications, and the interface between the containerized application and the outside world is kept intentinally minimal again to promote portable applications.
 One of the key inputs in a Docker image is, you guessed it, environment variables!
 Our pal Chris Richardson has done a few nice posts on both packaging and building Spring Boot-based Docker images and on standing up backing-services in